Generalized cross-resonance scheme for maximally-entangling two-qutrit gates

 A possible interesting direction of future work is to investigate if we can obtain a maximally-entangling gate on $d>2$ level systems using a single pulse.
-This investigation could be of paramount importance for the field of quantum computation and information processing on higher level systems, specifically qutrits. \\
+Further, while our work focuses on fixed-frequency transmon qutrits, recent advances in fluxonium qubit platforms \cite{PhysRevA.106.062602, PhysRevX.14.041014, PRXQuantum.5.040318} present interesting opportunities for future extension of GCR scheme.
+These investigations could be of paramount importance for the field of superconducting quantum computation and information processing on higher level systems, specifically qutrits. \\

-\textit{Acknowledgment:} We would like to acknowledge the constant support that we received from Dr. Debajyoti Bera.
-S.C. and T.S. would like to thank Harsh Rathee and Ming-Tso W. for extensive discussions on qutrits.
-Y.S. would also like to thank the Center for Quantum Technologies (CQT), IIIT-Delhi, for funding support throughout this work. \\
+\textit{Acknowledgement:} Y.S. and R.K.L. are partially supported by the National Science and Technology Council of Taiwan (Nos 113-2123-M-007-003, 114-2112-M-007-044-MY3, 114-26229-007-005).
+Y.S., T.S. and S.C. would like to acknowledge the constant support that we received from Dr. Debajyoti Bera.
+S.C. and T.S. would also like to thank Harsh Rathee and Ming-Tso W. for extensive discussions on qutrits.
+Y.S. would also like to thank the Center for Quantum Technologies (CQT), IIIT-Delhi, for funding support in the initial phase of this work. \\